uvatoc/uvatoc.github.io/src/content/week10.md

-The schedule this week is a webb of complexity because of Election Day, Tuesday 3 November, but we hope everyone will abide by these changes.
+The schedule this week is a webb of complexity because of Election Day, Tuesday 3 November, but we hope everyone will abide by these carefully devised changes.
 We will not hold any official course activities (assessed cohort meetings or scheduled office hours) on Election Day.

 **Please vote** (and if you can, volunteer to be a poll worker)!
-(Note: if you are voting in Virginia, early voting is a great option, and can be done any day until the election.)
+(Note: if you are voting in Virginia, early voting is a great option, but ends on October 31.)

 The schedule changes impact the "Tuesday" cohorts.
 Until now, the Tuesday cohorts have been the first to meet for a given week.
 This